First Full Moon of March - Holi

 Red symbolizes love and fertility and is the colour of love, energy and vibrancy.

-Orange is the color of turmeric, a powder native to India and used as a natural remedy; often associated with happiness, festivity, sacredness and optimism.
+Orange is the colour of turmeric, a powder native to India and used as a natural remedy; often associated with happiness, festivity, sacredness and optimism.

 Yellow represents hope, energy and awakening of spring season.